TongfeiLiu/DGKAN-for-MCD/README.md

 ## 📮 Contact

-For questions or suggestions, please open an issue or contact:
+If you have any problems (or cooperation) when running the code, please do not hesitate to contact us by:

 - Jianjian Xu: xujianjian.Leo@sust.edu.cn
 - Tongfei Liu: liutongfei_home@hotmail.com

 ---